hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

 svc := dynamodb.New(sess)
 ```
 The above code initializes a session that the AWS SDK will use.
-This session will connect to our Localstack setup which is hosted on port 4566 as specified to the Endpoint field.
+This session will connect to our Localstack setup which is hosted on port 4566 as specified in the Endpoint field.
 Then we create a DynamoDB client using that session.

 ### Creating a Table
 Let's create a table called _Students_ that holds data about which subjects students are enrolled in.
 We'll have two attributes in this table, the student's id which will be a number and the subject the student is enrolled in which will be a string.
-We'll create a function called `createTable` that'll take the DynamoDB client that we created earlier as an arguent and create the table.
+We'll create a function called `createTable` that'll take the DynamoDB client that we created earlier as an argument and create the table.

 The following imports were used in this function:
 ```go